Home

 • The flat isn't really an edge but the bottom of the blade.
 It's the entire center part of the blade.
 When you stand, you will be on the flat part of the blade.

-When you're skating in the Lake Winnipesaukee area, you'll want to get a good handle on what to do.
+When you're skating in the Lake Winnipesaukee area of New Hampshire, you'll want to get a good handle on what to do.
 You might be on a pond or on one of the ice skating rinks where you can practice some of the ice skating basics.
 To start off, you need to have your feet at hip distance apart and both of your blades facing forward.
 Usually the first step in ice skating basics is learning how to move forward and swizzles.

 Move Forward